TLara1/TLara1.github.io/_projects/21_project.md

 ## Introduction
 Oh dear.
 This is a terrible idea.
 I shudder at the thought of all the notation I will need to get right here.
 Wish me luck, please proceed with caution.

 I am, unfortunately, no longer much of a theoretical physicist.
 I took three semesters of Quantum Field Theory (QFT) and decided it was not for me.
 But there is a beauty in the calculations of QFT, the slow methodical alignment of a maelstrom of algebra and indices.
 I doubt these notes will serve me much in the future, but I wish to conserve some fraction of what I learned in QFT in a more permanent manner.
+(You can clearly tell I wrote this **before** embarking on my calculations.
+I am currently halfway through and am wondering why I ever decided this was a good or reasonable idea).

 Here, we will compute the first-order renormalization of the theory of Quantum Electrodynamics (QED).
 That is to say, we will identify the four counterterms necessary to remove divergences from 1-loop level QED diagrams.
 This will mostly involve resolving some very nasty-looking integrals, but after doing these calculations once, they can be done a thousand times.
 I will not present every detail, leaving some things untouched.
 Otherwise, these notes would quickly spiral into an entire semester's worth of content.